neyhden/dotfiles/README.md

-# Dotfiles or something
+# Dotfiles

-uhh wow !
+Currently using EWW and Wofi while migrating to AGSv3.